Nikola Vucevic scores 23 points, Magic beat Grizzlies 118-86

-ORLANDO, Fla.
-(AP)Nikola Vucevic had 23 points and 16 rebounds and Jonathan Isaac added 22 points and eight rebounds as the Orlando Magic snapped a four-game losing streak with a 118-86 win over the Memphis Grizzlies on Friday night.
+The Grizzlies led the NBA in points in the paint.
+Orlando controlled that stat Friday.

-Evan Fournier scored 19 points and Aaron Gordon added 17 for the Magic, who outscored Memphis 34-8 in the fourth quarter.
-Orlando, which struggled with its 3-point shooting again (7 of 28), outscored Memphis 62-34 in the paint.
+”We only scored 34 points in the paint and that’s a credit to him and their entire team,” Memphis Coach Taylor Jenkins said. ”His defense, his length, his activity, he was really strong at both ends of the floor.”

-Memphis, which had 137 points in its last game, the second-highest total in franchise history, was held under 100 for the second time this season.
-The Grizzlies were 3-for-32 shooting in the fourth period.
+Evan Fournier scored 19 points and Aaron Gordon added 17 for the Magic, who stopped a four-game losing streak.
+Orlando, which struggled again with its 3-point shooting again (7 of 28), made up for it by outscoring Memphis 62-34 in the paint.

 The Magic, who made only one of 12 3-pointers in the first half, got four in the third quarter and jumped out to their biggest lead of the game, 79-66, on a dunk by Gordon with 2:23 left in the period.